 A veterinary surgeon is required under law to register with the Veterinary Council before opening a veterinary practice in Ireland.
 Every registered person who practises veterinary medicine shall do so only at a premises which is registered with the Council.

 The Veterinary Council website also contains information on the qualifications required from EU citizens outside Ireland who wish to be entered on the Register.
-More information can be found in the link below.
+The link below provides a detailed list on the qualifications accepted by Country.

 Information on fees and documentation to be submitted